The watch on the right is our Fractal Emergence.

 Men’s Wristwatches Gain Popularity

-Returning World War I veterans brought the habit of wearing wristwatches back to civilian life, contributing to the mainstream acceptance by men, of this once-feminine accessory.
+Returning World War I veterans brought the habit of wearing wristwatches back to civilian life, contributing to the mainstream acceptance by men of this once-feminine accessory.
 The practicality and functionality of wristwatches, coupled with their newfound association with the bravery and camaraderie of soldiers, appealed to a broader male audience.
 This shift in perception catalysed a fashion movement, and wristwatches evolved from being a practical wartime necessity to a symbol of masculinity and modernity in the post-World War I era.
-The iconic styles of that time, including the enduring influence of watches like the Cartier Tank and Rolex Oyster, continue to shape men’s wristwatch fashion today.
+The iconic styles of that time, including the enduring influence of watches like the Cartier Tank (designed by Cartier himself in 1917) and Rolex Oyster (1926), continue to shape men’s wristwatch fashion today.

-Looking back to slightly before the war, in 1904 practicalities for aviators and drivers shaped the typical format of the wristwatch after that time.
-One of the iconic examples of this transition is the Cartier Santos, introduced in 1904.
-Initially designed as a pilot’s watch for Alberto Santos-Dumont, it featured a square case and a leather strap, setting a trend for men’s wristwatches.
-This departure from the circular pocket watch design marked a bold aesthetic shift that resonated with the evolving preferences of the time:
+Looking back slightly before the war, practicalities at that time, for aviators and drivers, shaped the typical format of the wristwatch after that time.
+One of the iconic examples of this transition is the Cartier Santos, introduced in 1904 and widely regarded as the first purpose-designed men’s wristwatch.
+Initially designed as a pilot’s watch for Alberto Santos-Dumont (a Brazilian pilot), it featured a square case and a leather strap, setting a trend for men’s wristwatches.
+This departure from the circular pocket watch design marked a bold aesthetic shift that resonated with the evolving preferences of the time (the image below is a later version of the same watch, from 1988):

-Many aspects of the design of the Cartier Santos, a true example of revolutionary watch design have been the basis for most watch designs since that time.
+The Cartier Santos, a true example of revolutionary watch design, has been one of the main influences on most watch designs since that time.

 The technological advancements of the early 20th century further facilitated the transition.
 The development of self-winding mechanisms and smaller, more reliable movements made it feasible to create wristwatches that were accurate and practical.
 Brands like Rolex (such as the example below from 1954), Omega, and Patek Philippe embraced the shift, producing high-quality wristwatches that combined precision with elegance.